kubesphere/dev-guide/sites/extension-dev-guide/content/en/feature-customization/menu/_index.md

 ---
 title: Mount Point
 weight: 2
-description: 介绍如何设置扩展组件在 KubeSphere Web 控制台的挂载位置
+description: Describes how to configure the mount point of an extension in the KubeSphere web console.
 ---

 This section describes how to configure the mount point of an extension in the KubeSphere web console.